Huni (gamer)

-Heo Seung-hoon (허승훈), better known as Huni (/ˈhuːni/), is a South Korean former professional League of Legends player.
+Heo Seung-hoon (허승훈), also known as his pseudonym Huni (/ˈhuːni/), is a South Korean former professional League of Legends player.
 He is currently an analyst for Riot Games in LCK.

 Career

 Huni started his career in League of Legends as a part of the Samsung organization.
 He was one of the practice partners for the team, though he was never announced as an official substitute for the team.
 Just before the start of the 2015 EU LCS Spring/Regular Season, Huni joined Fnatic as their starting toplaner, his first official team, as part of the new roster alongside Reignover, Febiven, Steelback, and YellOwStaR — the only player from the previous line-up.
 In spite of low expectations for the team consisting of relatively unknown players, they placed second in the regular season with a 13–5 game record, and Huni won the Rookie of the Split award for the EU LCS.
 In the playoffs, Huni and Fnatic took first place for the 2015 Spring EU LCS after edging out Unicorns of Love in a 3–2 series.
 From there, Huni went to MSI, where he and the rest of Fnatic showed the world that EU wasn't anything to be trifled with.
 After making it out of the group stages, Huni and Fnatic finally lost in the semi-finals to Korea's SKT T1 in a close 2–3 series.

 Returning with Fnatic for the 2015 Summer Split of the EU LCS, Huni and the rest of Fnatic became the first team in LCS history to have an entirely undefeated regular season split, going 18-0.
 Fnatic proceeded to the finals of the EU LCS where their undefeated streak was finally ended by Origen, although they did still win the finals, ending with a 3–2 series over Origen.
 Huni then traveled with Fnatic to the 2015 World Championship, where they were drawn into Group B alongside Taiwan's ahq e-Sports Club, North America's Cloud9, and China's Invictus Gaming.
 Fnatic emerged triumphant and left the group stage in first place.
 Advancing to the quarter-finals, Huni and Fnatic were against China's Edward Gaming and won a swift 3–0 series.
 Advancing to the semi-finals, Huni and Fnatic finally were stopped against Korea's KOO Tigers, ending in a 0–3 series and ending their run at worlds.